 Public demand for the dye was increased when Queen Victoria in Britain, and Empress Eugénie (wife of Napoleon III) in France, wore these purple colors; and when the crinoline or hooped-skirt, whose manufacture used a large quantity of cloth, became fashionable.
 William made his fortune, and is remembered as one of the great pioneers of chemistry.

 With Mauvine’s huge popularity, the search was on all over the world to develop more new colors.
 In France, in 1858, François-Emmanuel Verguin was not far behind.
 Being French, he was inspired by a flower—the Fuchsia—and managed to create a matching synthetic dye, and new color, that was to become a major part of the color wheel and of our language!

 First named ‘Fuchine’ by François in 1859, after the flower, the dye and color was renamed—Magenta: after the Italian-French victory at the battle of Magenta in Lombardy, Italy!

 So magenta had its name and, the rest, as they say, is history!
 It went on to become one of the most famous and used colors in the world.
 However, magenta is an extra special and extra-spectral color— it is not a hue associated with any visible light.

+Magenta has no wavelengths of its own.
+It is evoked by light having less power in green wavelengths than in blue and red.
 In terms of brain physiology, the color magenta and all of its shades from purple to red, is simulated in our brains!
 When the eye reports the lack of green, but the presence of red and blue, the brain magically creates the hues and shades of magenta to exist in our minds.
 Now that’s what I call magical realism!